funiel/RightOrWrong/01_GetTweets/README.md

 # Gets all tweets from an account

-This is a modified script I found here [here](https://gist.github.com/yanofsky/5436496#file-tweet_dumper-py) all credit goes to [yanofsky](https://github.com/yanofsky)
+This is a modified script I found [here](https://gist.github.com/yanofsky/5436496#file-tweet_dumper-py) all credit goes to [yanofsky](https://github.com/yanofsky)

 ### Requirements